The Best Home Ski Waxing and Tuning Bench Solutions

 Do-It-Yourself Ski Wax Bench

-My favorite DIY ski wax bench requires two pieces of 2×6 lumber and a few old bicycle inner tubes.
+My favorite DIY ski wax bench requires two 2x6s and a few old bicycle inner tubes.
 I built my setup on a portable bench that rolls around the garage as needed, but it could also be added to almost any workbench.
-It accommodates multiple pairs of skis. is great for waxing and scraping skis, as well as drilling and mounting.
+It accommodates multiple pairs of skis.
+It's great for waxing and scraping skis, as well as drilling and mounting.
 And it can be cobbled together for almost no cost if you have some spare 2x lumber taking up space in your garage.

 The design is simple.
 Just mount a couple of 2x6s on edge along either side of a workbench.
 I found 2x6s to work better than 2x4s as they put the ski high enough above the bench top to allow clearance for various bindings when the skis are lying base up.